Android User Should To Know Top 10 Android Tips and Tricks

 - Select the app you want to remove as default.

 - Tap on Clear defaults.

 8. Organize Homescreen Shortcuts With Folders

-- Assuming you have more than a handful of shortcuts already on your homescreen, long press on any of the shortcuts and drag it onto another shortcut.
+- Assuming you have more than a handful of shortcuts already on your home screen, long press on any of the alternatives and drag it onto another shortcut.

 - A circle should now appear around the apps, indicating that a folder has been created.

 - By tapping on the newly created folder, a mini window will pop up with your apps in it.

 - You can drag and drop additional apps into the folder if you like.
 You can also rename the folder by tapping on the text area at the bottom of the mini window.